1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

 ---

-**Commitment:** Complete presentation overhaul with related work section, improved figures, clearer tables, and compressed writing to fit 9-page limit.

----

 We deeply appreciate the thorough and critical review.
 These concerns have identified genuine presentation gaps that will substantially strengthen the final manuscript.
-We believe our comprehensive responses demonstrate the work's technical soundness and significant contribution to efficient graph anomaly detection, warranting reconsideration for acceptance.

 **Thank you for your time and constructive feedback.**